lykimq/learning_ocaml/OCaml_programming/trees.md

 ### 5.9 Conclusion

 A Trie is a powerful data structure for managing strings, especially when you need efficient prefix-based searches.
 It's widely used in various applications from dictionary implementations to routing algorithms and beyond.
 Understanding how a Trie works can help you solve many string-related problems more efficiently.

+## 6 Patricia Tree
+A Patricia Tree (Practical Algorithm to Retrieve Information Coded in Alphanumeric) is a data structure used for storing and retrieving strings efficiently.
+It’s a type of trie (pronounced “try”), which is a tree-like structure that organizes strings by their common prefixes.
+Here’s a breakdown of how Patricia Trees work:

+### 6.1 Key Concepts

+1. **Trie Basics:**
+   - A trie is a tree where each node represents a common prefix of some strings.
+For example, the strings “cat”, “cap”, and “car” would share common prefixes in the trie structure.

+2. **Patricia Tree:**
+   - Patricia Trees, also known as Patricia Tries, are a compressed version of tries.
+In a standard trie, each node represents a single character, but in a Patricia Tree, nodes can represent strings (substrings) instead of single characters.
+This compression reduces the number of nodes and edges in the tree.

+### 6.2 Structure

+- **Nodes:**
+  - In a Patricia Tree, each node represents a string that may be several characters long.
+Nodes are usually labeled with the string they represent.

+- **Edges:**
+  - Edges between nodes represent the remaining part of the string after accounting for the string in the node.
+For example, if one node represents “ca” and another represents “cat”, the edge between them might be “t”.

+### 6.3 Insertion

+- To insert a string into a Patricia Tree:
+  1. Start at the root.
+  2. Traverse down the tree, comparing the string with the labels of the nodes along the path.
+  3. If a mismatch is found, split the existing edge and add the new string accordingly, updating the tree structure.

+### 6.4 Searching

+- To search for a string:
+  1. Start at the root.
+  2. Traverse down the tree following the labels and edges, checking if the string matches the labels along the path.
+  3. If you find a matching path from the root to a node, the string exists in the tree.

+### 6.5 Advantages

+- **Space Efficiency:** Patricia Trees are more space-efficient compared to standard tries because they compress common prefixes.
+- **Faster Lookups:** They can provide faster search times compared to standard tries, especially when the number of nodes is reduced through compression.

+### 6.6 Applications

+- **IP Routing:** Patricia Trees are often used in network routing algorithms to efficiently store and retrieve IP addresses.
+- **Text Processing:** They are used in applications requiring efficient string matching and storage, like autocomplete features and dictionary implementations.

+In summary, a Patricia Tree is a space-optimized version of a trie that efficiently handles string storage and retrieval by compressing nodes and reducing redundancy in common prefixes.